telliott99/CryptoQuickies/Beale_cipher.md

 #### DNA sequence

-Variations on the above lead to the idea of using a static page on the web as the basis for a one-time pad.
+The above example suggests the idea of using a static page on the web as the basis for a one-time pad.

 What about DNA?
 There are a lot genes in Genbank!